Robustness Evaluation of Entity Disambiguation Using Prior Probes:the Case of Entity Overshadowing

 \section{Related Work}

-\todo{make it more structured? or not really?} \textbf{Datasets for ED evaluation.} Evaluation of ED performance has been on the research radar for several years, and many benchmark datasets were proposed to date~\cite{hachey2013evaluating,roder2018gerbil,DBLP:conf/clef/EhrmannRFC20}.
-Among the most popular ones are AIDA-CONLL~\citep{hoffart2011robust}, which consists of 1.4K annotated news articles with 27.8 entity mentions; AQUAINT dataset~\citep{milne2008learning} with 50 news articles and 727 mentions; MSNBC~\cite{cucerzan2007large} with 20 news articles.
-The standard ED evaluation benchmarks do not reflect challenges that are often encountered in practice, such as limited context, long-tail, emerging and complex entities~\cite{menggemnet}.
-In this work, we focus specifically on long-tail entities since the existing benchmarks are known to be biased towards the head of the distribution, i.e., the popular entities~\cite{ilievski-etal-2018-systematic,guo2018robust}.
+\todo{make it more structured? or not really?} \textbf{Datasets for ED evaluation.} Evaluation of ED performance was on the research radar for several years, and many benchmark datasets were proposed to date~\cite{hachey2013evaluating,roder2018gerbil,DBLP:conf/clef/EhrmannRFC20}.
+Among the most popular ones are AIDA-CONLL~\citep{hoffart2011robust}, which consists of 1.4K annotated news articles with 27.8 entity mentions; AQUAINT dataset~\citep{milne2008learning} with 50 news articles and 727 mentions; MSNBC~\cite{cucerzan2007large} with 20 news articles and 656 mentions.
+However, the standard benchmarks used for ED evaluation do not reflect the challenges that are often encountered in practice, such as limited context, long-tail, emerging and complex entities~\cite{menggemnet}.

-ShadowLink differs from other datasets proposed for the ED task.
-WikiDisamb30~\cite{ferragina2011fast} contains short text snippets annotated with ambiguous Wikipedia anchors and paired with negative samples, which structurally resembles ShadowLink – however, the purposes and contents of the two datasets are very different.
-WikiDisamb30 was randomly sampled from Wikipedia to provide training data for TagMe, without balancing the data based on commonness, and therefore is not designed for evaluating edge cases of the ED task.

-\citet{guo2018robust} construct two datasets by sampling data from Wikipedia and ClueWeb corpora based on accuracy of an artificial baseline model which uses priors as the only ED method.
-The datasets are then used to measure the difficulty of the ED task for other models.
-The prior-based model, however, still achieves high accuracy, which indicates the need for more challenging evaluation datasets.
+\citet{guo2018robust} construct two datasets by sampling hard ED examples from Wikipedia and ClueWeb corpora on which a simple baseline using priors does not succeed.
+Their experiments show that this prior-based baseline achieves a high performance, which also indicates the need for more challenging evaluation datasets.
 ShadowLink aims to close this gap.
+In this work, we focus specifically on the long-tail entities since the existing benchmarks are known to be biased towards the head of the distribution, i.e., the popular entities~\cite{ilievski-etal-2018-systematic,guo2018robust}.

+Similarly to ShadowLink, WikiDisamb30~\cite{ferragina2011fast} contains short text snippets annotated with Wikipedia entities designed for ED evaluation.
+In contrast to WikiDisamb30, the text snippets in ShadowLink were extracted from web pages outside of Wikipedia to avoid the effects of overfitting since Wikipedia is often used for training language models.
+Moreover, ShadowLink examples were collected using Wikipedia disambiguation pages as entity spaces while WikiDisamb30 represents a random sample from Wikipedia that does not allow to examine the effect of overshadowing.

+The idea of entity spaces was previously introduced by \citet{van-erp-groth-2020-towards}, who showed that predicting entity spaces largely improves recall.
+Their results also hint on the conclusion that disambiguation within entity spaces constitutes a bottleneck in the ED performance.
+We take this idea further by designing a dataset centered around entity spaces to evaluate ED performance within entity spaces directly.
+This dataset allows us to measure the gap the state-of-the-art ED systems still have on this task.